cyberc3dr/EasyChat/README.md

+## TODO: rewrite to kotlin, migrate to gradle kts dsl

 # EasyChat
-The easiest chat plugin in the world.
+The simplest chat plugin in the world.
 (LuckPerms)

 ## How to install
 1. Download latest jar from Github Actions